 In 1836, Abbe Desgenettes, who had taken over the Church of Our Lady of Victories (a church degraded and desecrated during the Revolution and with a minute congregation), dedicated his parish to the Immaculate Heart of Mary, and founded a Confraternity of Prayer, which had the Miraculous Medal as its badge.
 In the days before S John Henry Newman's conversion, intense prayer was offered for him in this Church by the members of that very same Fraternity.
 Back in Blighty, it was on the Octave Day of the Assumption in 1845 (a very patrimonial day: it was also the birthday of blessed Edward Bouverie Pusey) that our great Saint first began to wear the Miraculous Medal.

 Yes!
 The greatest intellect of the nineteenth century!
 Like the simplest of peasants, he wore a miraculous medal!
 Is there a sobering message here for our supercilious cultural pride?
+With his customary sweet irony, blessed Benedict XVI once observed that the devotion to our Lady's Immaculate Heart can be "surprising" "for people from the Anglo-Saxon and German cultural world"!
 Should we each be a little more thorough in rooting out of our own minds the sordid dregs of Enlightenment superstitions?
 I stand by my mixed metaphor!!

 In the 1962 Missal, in the Appendix pro aliquibus locis, November 27 is the feast of Our Lady Immaculate of the the Miraculous Medal.
 Let us hope that this commemoration, already lawful as an option in the Extraordinary Form, will one day make its way into the Calendar of the Patrimony!